MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

-The variables pane shows the input and output variables passed to and from Power Automate Desktop.
+The variables pane shows the input and output variables passed to and from Power Automate.
 It also displays all the variables used in the current flow under **Flow variables**.

 ![The Variables pane.](media\variables-pane\variables-pane.png)